reaktoro/reaktoro-jupyter-book/applications/miscellaneous/index.md

 # Miscellaneous

-This section presents capabilities of Reaktoro for other geochemical modeling.
+This section presents capabilities of Reaktoro for other geochemical modeling applications.

 ```{tableofcontents}
 ```